jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 mouth again and said, ‘So you think you’re changed, do you?’
 ‘I’m afraid I am, sir,’ said Alice, ‘I can’t remember things as I used – and I don’t keep the same size for ten minutes together!’
-‘Can’t rememberwhatthings?’ said the Caterpillar.
+‘Can’t remember what things?’ said the Caterpillar.
-‘Well, I’ve tried to say “HOWDOTHTHELITTLEBUSYBEE,” but it all came different!’
+‘Well, I’ve tried to say “HOW DOTH THE LITTLE BUSY BEE,” but it all came different!’
 Alice replied in a very melancholy voice.
-‘Repeat “YOUAREOLD, FATHERWILLIAM,” ’ said the Caterpillar.
+‘Repeat “YOU ARE OLD, FATHER WILLIAM,” ’ said the Caterpillar.
 Alice folded her hands, and began:
 ‘You are old, Father William,’ the young man said, ‘And your hair has become very white;
 And yet you incessantly stand on your head –
 Do you think, at your age, it is right?’

-### CHAPTER V. ADVICE FROM A CATERPILLAR 27

 ```
 ‘In my youth,’ Father William replied to his son,